Russell-Waterhouse/blog/content/post/2024_review.md

 Yes, you do have to think about different things than you would in any other programming language.
 That's true of all programming languages.
-I'm not convinced I spent more time thinking about memory management in C++ than I thought about JavaScripts' event loop or whitespace in Python.
+I'm not convinced I spent more time thinking about memory management in C++ than I thought about JavaScript's event loop or whitespace in Python.
 Every language has some feature that you must be careful with.
 For some reason everyone seems to think C++'s quirks are harder to deal with than other languages' quirks.
 I'm unconvinced.